yellowmessenger/documentation/docs/platform_concepts/appConfiguration/gpt3.md

 ---
-title: GPT-3
-sidebar_label : GPT-3
+title: OpenAI ChatGPT-3 integration sidebar_label : GPT-3
 tags: [ GPT chatbot, chatGPT bot,How to use ChatGPT to improve customer engagement, Get user support queries resolved with chatGPT, Improve your customer support with chatGPT, ChatGPT in Conversational AI]
 ---

 Yellow.ai platform can be integrated with [GPT-3](https://openai.com/blog/gpt-3-apps).
 We currently support DaVinci, Curie, Babbage, and custom language models.

-**What is GPT-3?**
+**What is OpenAI ChatGPT?**

-GPT-3 is an advanced artificial intelligence language model developed by OpenAI, with a capacity of 175 billion parameters.
+OpenAI ChatGPT is an advanced artificial intelligence language model developed by OpenAI, with a capacity of 175 billion parameters.
 It uses deep learning techniques to generate natural language text and has been pre-trained on a massive amount of data from the internet and other sources.
-GPT-3 is used for language translation, chatbots, writing assistance, and content generation, and is known for its ability to generate human-like text with remarkable accuracy.
+The OpenAI ChatGPT is used for language translation, chatbots, writing assistance, and content generation, and is known for its ability to generate human-like text with remarkable accuracy.

-**How does a GPT-3 chatbot work?**
+**How does a OpenAI ChatGPT chatbot work?**

-The chatbot can be designed to receive input from users which is then sent to GPT-3 for processing.
+The chatbot can be designed to receive input from users which is then sent to ChatGPT for processing.

 GPT-3 will use its pre-trained knowledge to generate a response based on the user's input, which is then sent back to the chatbot.
 The chatbot displays the generated response to the user in a natural and coherent way.

-## 1. Build a chatbot using GPT-3
+## 1. Build a chatbot using ChatGPT

-To build a chatbot using GPT-3, you need to connect your open AI account with your yellow.ai platform.
+To build a chatbot using ChatGPT-3, you need to connect your open AI account with your yellow.ai platform.
 To do so, follow these steps:

 ### 1.1 Retrieve the API key